-A paper consisting of about 10 to 12 questions of different lengths and marks based on the Pure Mathematics section of the syllabus.
+A paper consisting of 10 to 12 questions of different lengths and marks based on the Pure Mathematics section of the syllabus.

-There will be at least two questions (each at least 12 marks) on application of Mathematics in real-world contexts, including those from sciences and engineering.
-Candidates will be expected to answer ALL questions.
+There will be one question on application of Mathematics in real-world contexts, including those from sciences and engineering.
+This question will carry at least 12 marks and may require concepts and skills from more than one topic.